influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withFailureCondition(failureCondition)
 ```

-FailureCondition is a label selector expression which describes the conditions of the k8s resource in which the step was considered failed
+"FailureCondition is a label selector expression which describes the conditions of the k8s resource in which the step was considered failed"

 ### fn spec.templateDefaults.resource.withFlags